 Australian Adventure For Families

 Thinking about taking the family to Australia?
+Use our summer holiday months for an extended trip to see wildlife flourish and temperatures comfortably warm.
 Here are five firm favourites sure to get your kids excited about venturing Down Under

 Australia is built for family travel – a dazzlingly diverse country strewn with tropical reefs, fascinating wildlife, beautiful beaches and eye-popping landscapes.
+And the UK summer is the perfect time to plan an extended trip.
 From swimming with whale sharks to chasing after crocodiles, these awesome activities will have kids of all ages putting down their phones and opening their eyes to the world.
 At least until they post what they’ve seen on Instagram that is.

 Swim with whale sharks